 He wanted to stay in the golf industry, not realizing that this growing Greek getaway already had two courses.
 World-class golf in Greece?
 Like many, he just couldn't believe it.

-"Greece has zero golf culture ... less than zero," admitted Sepulveda, the current resort general manager who is overseeing incredible growth.
+"Greece has zero golf culture ... less than zero," admitted Sepulveda, the general manager of Costa Navarino Golf.

 Costa Navarino is ready to change all that.
 No golf resort in the world is growing faster than this fantastic coastal property in Peloponnese in southwest Greece 3 1/2 hours from Athens.
 Costa Navarino debuted two new courses at Navarino Hills designed by Spaniard Jose Maria Olazabal in February to complement its existing Robert Trent Jones Jr. and Bernhard Langer designs.
 Two new hotels are also under construction: the W Costa Navarino will open this summer; and the Mandarin Oriental, Costa Navarino in 2023.
 Their 350 rooms, villas and suites will add even more luxury to the beautiful Westin and Romanos hotels that currently share the same complex right on the beach.
 The W and Westin are Marriott brands, so rev up those Bonvoy points.